selkies-project/docker-nvidia-egl-desktop/README.md

 ```bash
 kubectl create -f egl.yml
 ```

+**If the Selkies-GStreamer WebRTC HTML5 interface does not connect or is extremely slow, read Step 4 and the [WebRTC and Firewall Issues](#webrtc-and-firewall-issues) section very carefully.**

-> NOTE: The container tags available are `latest` and `22.04` for Ubuntu 22.04, and `20.04` for Ubuntu 20.04.
-[Persistent container tags](https://github.com/selkies-project/docker-nvidia-egl-desktop/pkgs/container/nvidia-egl-desktop) are available in the form `22.04-20210101010101`. `SELKIES_BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.
+> NOTE: The container tags available are `latest` and `24.04` for Ubuntu 24.04, `22.04` for Ubuntu 22.04, and `20.04` for Ubuntu 20.04.
+[Persistent container tags](https://github.com/selkies-project/docker-nvidia-egl-desktop/pkgs/container/nvidia-egl-desktop) are available in the form `24.04-20210101010101`. `SELKIES_BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.
+The container must NOT be run in privileged mode.

 Change `SELKIES_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the Selkies-GStreamer interface if you are using software fallback without allocated GPUs or your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).

 3. Connect to the web server spawned at port 8080.
 You may configure the ingress endpoint or reverse proxy that your Kubernetes cluster provides to this port for external connectivity.

+The default username is `ubuntu` for both the web authentication prompt and the container Linux username.
+The environment variable `PASSWD` (defaulting to `mypasswd`) is the password for the container Linux user account, and `SELKIES_BASIC_AUTH_PASSWORD` is the password for the HTML5 interface authentication prompt.
+If `SELKIES_ENABLE_BASIC_AUTH` is set to `true` for Selkies-GStreamer but `SELKIES_BASIC_AUTH_PASSWORD` is unspecified, the HTML5 interface password will default to `PASSWD`.

+> NOTE: Only one web browser can be connected at a time with the Selkies-GStreamer WebRTC interface.
+If the signaling connection works, but the WebRTC connection fails, read Step 4 and the [WebRTC and Firewall Issues](#webrtc-and-firewall-issues) section.

-> NOTE: Additional configurations and environment variables for the Selkies-GStreamer WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [Selkies-GStreamer main script](https://github.com/selkies-project/selkies-gstreamer/blob/master/src/selkies_gstreamer/__main__.py).
+Additional configurations and environment variables for the Selkies-GStreamer WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [Selkies-GStreamer Main Script](https://github.com/selkies-project/selkies-gstreamer/blob/master/src/selkies_gstreamer/__main__.py) or `selkies-gstreamer --help`.

+4. (Not Applicable for KasmVNC) **Read carefully if the Selkies-GStreamer WebRTC HTML5 interface does not connect or is extremely slow.**

+Choose whether to use host networking, an internal [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server), or an external [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server).

+A [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server) is required because you are self-hosting WebRTC, unlike commercial services using WebRTC.

+- **Internal TURN Server:**

+There is an internal [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server) inside the container that may be used when an external [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server) or host networking is not available.

+Uncomment the relevant environment variables `SELKIES_TURN_PROTOCOL=udp`, `SELKIES_TURN_PORT=3478`, `TURN_MIN_PORT=65534`, `TURN_MAX_PORT=65535` (change the ports accordingly) within `egl.yml` (within `name:` and `value:`), where the `SELKIES_TURN_PORT` should not be used by any other host process or container, and the `TURN_MIN_PORT`/`TURN_MAX_PORT` port range has to contain at least two ports also not used by any other host process or container.
+Then, open all of these ports in the Kubernetes configuration `ports:` section in addition to the web server port.

+All these ports must be exposed to the internet if you need access over the internet.
+If you need use TURN within a local network, add the environment variable `SELKIES_TURN_HOST=[YOUR_INTERNAL_IP]` (within `name:` and `value:`) with `YOUR_INTERNAL_IP` to the internal hostname or IP of the local network.

+If UDP cannot be used, at the cost of higher latency and lower performance, omit the ports containing `/udp` and use the environment variable `SELKIES_TURN_PROTOCOL=tcp` (within `name:` and `value:`).

+- **Host Networking:**

+Otherwise, the Selkies-GStreamer WebRTC HTML5 interface will likely just start working if you open UDP and TCP ports 49152–65535 in your host server network and uncomment `hostNetwork: true` in `egl.yml`.
+When deploying multiple containers with `hostNetwork: true`, you must also pass a new `DISPLAY` environment variable such as the value `:22`, that is not used with any other X11 server or container in the same host, into the container.

+However, host networking may be restricted or not be desired because of security reasons.
+If not available, check if the container starts working after commenting out `hostNetwork: true`.

+- **External TURN Server:**

-4. (Not Applicable for KasmVNC) **Read carefully if the Selkies-GStreamer WebRTC HTML5 interface does not connect.** Choose whether to use host networking or a TURN server.
-The Selkies-GStreamer WebRTC HTML5 interface will likely just start working if you uncomment `hostNetwork: true` in `egl.yml`.
-However, this may be restricted or be undesired because of security reasons.
-If so, check if the container starts working after commenting out `hostNetwork: true`.
-If it does not work, you need a TURN server.
-Read the [Using a TURN Server](#using-a-turn-server) section and fill in the environment variables `SELKIES_TURN_HOST` and `SELKIES_TURN_PORT`, then pick one of `SELKIES_TURN_SHARED_SECRET` or both `SELKIES_TURN_USERNAME` and `SELKIES_TURN_PASSWORD` environment variables based on your authentication method.
+If having no TURN server does not work, you need an external [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server).
+Read the [WebRTC and Firewall Issues](#webrtc-and-firewall-issues) section and fill in the environment variables `SELKIES_TURN_HOST` and `SELKIES_TURN_PORT`, then pick one of `SELKIES_TURN_SHARED_SECRET` or both `SELKIES_TURN_USERNAME` and `SELKIES_TURN_PASSWORD` environment variables, based on your authentication method.

-## Using a TURN server
+## WebRTC and Firewall Issues

 Note that this section is only required for the Selkies-GStreamer WebRTC HTML5 interface.

-For an easy fix to when the signaling connection works, but the WebRTC connection fails, add the option `--network host` to your Docker command, or uncomment `hostNetwork: true` in your `egl.yml` file when using Kubernetes (note that your cluster may have not allowed this, resulting in an error).
+For an easy fix to when the signaling connection works, but the WebRTC connection fails, **open UDP and TCP ports 49152–65535 in your host server network** (or use Full Cone NAT in your network router/infrastructure settings), then add the option `--network host` to your Docker command (or `network_mode: 'host'` in `docker-compose.yml`), or uncomment `hostNetwork: true` in your `egl.yml` file when using Kubernetes (note that your cluster may have not allowed this, resulting in an error).
 This exposes your container to the host network, which disables network isolation.

+When deploying multiple containers with host networking, you must also pass a new `DISPLAY` environment variable such as `-e DISPLAY=:22`, that is not used with any other X11 server or container in the same host, into the container.

-If this does not fix the connection issue (normally when the host is behind another firewall) or you cannot use this fix for security or technical reasons, read the below text.
+If this does not fix the connection issue (normally when the host is behind another additional firewall) or you cannot use this fix for security or technical reasons, read the below text to set up an external [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server).

 In most cases when either of your server or client has a permissive firewall, the default Google STUN server configuration will work without additional configuration.
 However, when connecting from networks that cannot be traversed with STUN, a TURN server is required.

 ### Deploying a TURN server

-**Read the instructions from [Selkies-GStreamer](https://github.com/selkies-project/selkies-gstreamer#using-a-turn-server) if want to deploy a TURN server or use a public TURN server instance.**
+**Read the instructions from [Selkies-GStreamer](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server) if want to deploy an external TURN server or use a public TURN server instance.
+Read the last steps of each Docker/Kubernetes instruction to use an internal TURN server instead.**

 ### Configuring with Docker

+More information is available in the [Selkies-GStreamer](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md) documentation.

 With Docker (or Podman), use the `-e` option to add the `SELKIES_TURN_HOST`, `SELKIES_TURN_PORT` environment variables.
 This is the hostname or IP and the port of the TURN server (3478 in most cases).